Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02 Era: Modeling The Relationship between NM and AMS Measurements

 After applying the pre-processing and filtering procedures, short-term gaps still remain at 18 NM stations.
-To address these gaps, we employ four advanced time-series imputation algorithms to estimate the missing values.
-Further details are provided in Section \ref{sec3}.
+To address these gaps, we employ four advanced time series imputation algorithms to estimate the missing values.
+Further details are provided in Appendix \ref{sec22}.